WaryaWayne/myWorkLog/results/work_ive_done.md

 ## 2024-12-09

-**Project 43**
+**Project 2**

 - (feat .env) - Basic env example file to make it easy to add the keys when changing environments.
 - - Removed them.
 We don't need them.
 - (feat index.html) - Added a link to our new svg for favicon. - Added an import for our Google Roboto Font. - Added a new title to reflect our project.
 With a description of our services.
-- (feat Project 9): - Added tailwindcss with animate - Configured and installed Shad/CN components library with lucide icons.
+- (feat Project 7): - Added tailwindcss with animate - Configured and installed Shad/CN components library with lucide icons.

-**Project 66**
+**Project 24**

 - (feat .env) - Basic env example file to make it easy to add the keys when changing environments.
 - - Removed them.
 We don't need them.
 - (feat index.html) - Added a link to our new svg for favicon. - Added an import for our Google Roboto Font. - Added a new title to reflect our project.
 With a description of our services.
-- (feat Project 9): - Added tailwindcss with animate - Configured and installed Shad/CN components library with lucide icons.
+- (feat Project 7): - Added tailwindcss with animate - Configured and installed Shad/CN components library with lucide icons.

-**Project 72**
+**Project 48**

 - (feat .env) - Basic env example file to make it easy to add the keys when changing environments.
 - - Removed them.
 We don't need them.
 - (feat index.html) - Added a link to our new svg for favicon. - Added an import for our Google Roboto Font. - Added a new title to reflect our project.
 With a description of our services.
-- (feat Project 9): - Added tailwindcss with animate - Configured and installed Shad/CN components library with lucide icons.
+- (feat Project 7): - Added tailwindcss with animate - Configured and installed Shad/CN components library with lucide icons.

 **Total commits:** 12

 ## 2024-12-15

-**Project 66**
+**Project 24**

 - feat (vite-env.d.ts): - Added eslint plugin react hooks declaration because ts could not find it.
 - feat (tsconfig.*.json): - Removed no emit from both because it was causing issues. - Added emit declaration so only ts files are emited. not js.
 - feat (tailwind.config.js): - Issue was center needs to be a boolean.
 I set it to a string.
 Fixed.
 - feat (ts and vite config): - Configured these files according to project scope.

-**Project 72**
+**Project 48**

 - feat (vite-env.d.ts): - Added eslint plugin react hooks declaration because ts could not find it.
 - feat (tsconfig.*.json): - Removed no emit from both because it was causing issues. - Added emit declaration so only ts files are emited. not js.